nicholaswile/Bayer-Filter-Mosaic/README.md

 ### Image reconstruction
 Finally, the image is reconstructed using bilinear interpolation for demosaicing, averaging with the 2 nearest neighbors of the green pixels (for finding average red and blue values) and the 4 nearest neighbors of the red and blue pixels.

+## Future works
+I used bilinear interpolation to demosaic the image.
+While this approach reconstructs the RGB image well in uniform regions, it leaves artifacts on edges.
+I would like to experiment with more sophisticated methods for image reconstruction.